revaturelabs/interviewquestions/Java/Java 8/method reference.md

 - It has 2 parts. class/object and method/constructor.
 - Separated by :: (double colons)
-- No additional parameters passed in method reference.
+- No additional parameters are passed in method reference.

 </details>